 A thyroid hormone blood test involves measuring T3, T4, and TSH levels.
 Do you know, the thyroid hormone works on every cell of the body controlling it.
 This also means our metabolism.

 A fasting and postprandial blood glucose test, same for the insulin levels can be done.
-Insulin is known to be a fat building hormone.
-So excess levels are sure to guarantee accumulation of fat in the body.
+Insulin is known to be a fat-building hormone.
+So excess levels are sure to guarantee the accumulation of fat in the body.

-The blood tests that you can request at serum iron, haemoglobin, ferritin, transferrin, total iron binding capacity.
+The blood tests that you can request at serum iron, hemoglobin, ferritin, transferrin, total iron-binding capacity.

 This will help you understand your iron status.
 Now, weight loss is dependent on the availability of many nutrients, iron being one of them.
 If you are iron deficient, then you may experience fatigue and tiredness.

 In this scenario, even your metabolism slows down.
 Exercise may also seem like a difficult task when deficient in iron.